anyscale/madewithml.github.io/docs/courses/mlops/styling.md

 Fixing ...
 </pre>

-> We may sometimes forget to run these style checks after we finish development.
-We'll cover how to automate this process using [pre-commit](https://pre-commit.com/){:target="_blank"} so that these checks are automatically executed whenever we want to commit our code.
+Take a look at your files to see all the changes that have been made!

+> the `.` signifies that the configuration file for that package is in the current directory

+In our [makefile lesson](makefile.md){:target="_blank"} we'll learn how to combine all these commands into one.
+And in our [pre-commit lesson](https://pre-commit.com/){:target="_blank"} we'll learn how to automatically execute this formatting whenever we make changes to our code.

 <!-- Citation -->